veuse/veuse-portfolio/README.md

 Veuse-Portfolio
 ===============

-<b>This plugin is meant for creating and displaying projects/work on your website.</b>
+<b>This plugin is meant for creating and displaying projects/work on your WordPress website.</b>

 Portfolios can be inserted on any page or post via shortcode ( shortcode generator ) or with a widget ( If you use a pagebuilder, like <a href="http://wordpress.org/plugins/siteorigin-panels/">Page Builder by Siteorigin</a> )